 - Submersible pumps are smaller units with the motor, activation switch, and impeller all on one level.
 The motor compartment is waterproof.
 For either of these plumbing installations style pump is usually connected to the house electric circuit.
 But some homeowners connect them to backup battery power supplies so the pump will work in the event of a severe storm and power outage.

 Every homeowner in Cedar Hill should understand the concept of the water table.
 Simply put, the water table is the permanently saturated layer of soil, sand, or rock below most of the surface of the Earth.
 In some places it’s hundreds of feet below the ground, but in most areas it’s much closer to the surface.
 In temperate or seasonal areas, the depth of the water table can rise and fall.

 The foundations of homes in the Cedar Hill area are built above the water table.
 But seasonal fluctuations and heavy precipitation can cause the water table to expand upwards.
 If a basement isn’t completely waterproof, and few basements in the Cedar Hill area are, the water will seep in.
 Land near rivers, streams, and wetlands tends to have a very high water table, so homes built in those areas are particularly susceptible to flooding.

 Although most homes are not waterproof, they should be able to withstand an occasional increase in the saturation of the soil around and beneath the house.
 A permanently damp foundation could indicate that the home is close enough to the water table to prevent the lowest point of a home from ever completely drying out.
 Rather than installing a dehumidifier, a sump pump may provide a better solution.

-For more information about this solution please contact Dial One Johnson Plumbing.
+For more information about sump pumps or any other plumbing issues, contact Dial One Johnson Plumbing, Heating & Air Conditioning.